 What is the course about?

 This is a friendly and hands-on introduction to creative writing.
 You'll be encouraged to think in a creative way and to experiment with language in prose fiction, poetry and other media.
 You'll gain a greater understanding of the devices and techniques used by writers, and unlock your imagination as you begin to produce work of your own.
-This course is not designed for students wishing to improve their grammar and punctuation skills.
+This course is not designed for students wishing only to improve their grammar and punctuation skills.

-Students say: "It was a warm, encouraging and nurturing environment"; "I liked the vibe, the positive attitude, and the feedback from the tutor"; "There was variety - we did lots of exercises, feedback, and interesting stuff"; "The group was open, friendly and supportive"; "I liked meeting people with writing in common"; "I could feel my confidence growing."
+Students say: "It was a warm, encouraging and nurturing environment"; "I liked the vibe, the positive attitude, and the feedback from the tutor"; "There was variety - we did lots of exercises, feedback, and interesting stuff"; "The group was open, friendly and supportive"; "I liked meeting people with writing in common"; "I could feel my confidence growing.".

 What will we cover?